 - “How will I cope without a job?”

-Acknowledge their distress – statements such as “I appreciate this has come as a shock” are helpful, but avoid telling them you know how they feel.
-Don’t apologise or blame someone, and do not raise their hopes or possibility of a reprieve.
+Be supportive by listening, and acknowledge their distress.
+Statements such as “I appreciate this has come as a shock” are helpful, unlike telling them you know how they feel.
+Don’t raise their hopes or the possibility of a reprieve regarding the redundancy decision.

-Give them plenty of time to process the information, and to calm down and regain their composure.
-When things are more settled, direct their attention towards the outplacement support available to help them to transition.
+When you tell people their role is redundant, give them time to process the information, calm down and regain their composure.
+When things are more settled, direct their attention towards any available outplacement support for their career transition.

 Anger and aggression

-No matter what happens or is said, remain calm and keep your composure.
+No matter what happens or is said, try to remain calm and keep your composure.
 Do not get drawn into an argument, or debate the finality of the decision.
-Let the employee vent their anger and look for opportunities to inform them of the outplacement assistance available to them.
+Let the employee vent their anger and look for opportunities to inform them of the support available to them.

 In most cases they will calm down after their initial outburst.
-But if you feel uncomfortable or in danger, stop the meeting and leave the room.
+But if you feel uncomfortable or in danger, stop the meeting and leave the room immediately.

-Another tactic used by employees to avoid losing their job is to try to negotiate, for example asking:
+Another tactic used by some employees is to try to negotiate an alternative to redundancy.

 - “Can I stay on for a few more weeks?”